What will be included in the Community Centre and Library?

 There will be opportunities to provide input as we move through the planning and design stages for the Centre.

-The first stage is about defining the community’s vision and needs for the Centre – which is where we are now.
-We will also check in with groups and organisations that will be housed in the Centre or may be interested in running programs or offering services from there.
+The first stage is about defining the community’s vision and needs for the Centre – which has now been completed.
+We also checked in with groups and organisations that will be housed in the Centre or may be interested in running programs or offering services from there.

 The second stage is to bring a concept design (or options) back to the community for comment.
 This is expected to be in early 2020.